Web Export

 For example, when a button is clickable, the color of the button changes when the mouse is over the button.
 When text is clickable, the text has an underline underneath it or it shows an underline underneath it when the mouse is over it.

-These type of interactions are sometimes called hover effects or pseudo states.
+These type of interactions are sometimes called hover effects or states.

 We can add our own pseudo states to our artboard or entire document including all artboards.